xuyuji9000/ansible-playground/README.md

-This project test out ansible.
+This project contains learning practice for ansible.

-# Before Start

-1. Create a server on aliyun

-2. Copy hosts.default as hosts

-3. Add the public ip to hosts

-# Commands

-- check server availability

-    `ansible -i hosts all -m ping -u root`

-- list all hosts

-    `ansible -i hosts --list-host all`
+1. basic

+`basic` contains basic operations like list all servers and for ansible.

+2. playbook

+`playbook` contains palybook usage examples.